- Molecular Biology

 Dr Shao joined USC as a USC Research Fellow in January 2012.

 Dr Shao collaborates with researchers at UQ, University of Melbourne, Queensland University of Technology, Southwest University (China), Chinese Centre for Disease Control & Prevention, China Agricultural University, Dali University (China), Guizhou University, Shihezi University (China), Beijing Genomics Institute and Chinese Academy of Agricultural Sciences.

-Dr Shao is on the Editorial Boards of BioMed Research International, The Scientific World Journal, Advance in Biology, and PLOS ONE.
+Dr Shao is on the Editorial Boards of PLOS ONE, Scientific Reports, and International Journal of Acarology.